drbig/ricons/README.md

 ### riconsd httperf tests

-The results below have the following setup:
+v0.0.3 results below have the following setup:

-- `riconsd` runs on the same i7 laptop, with `GOMAXPROCS = 4`
+- `riconsd` runs on the same i7 laptop, with `export GOMAXPROCS=4`
 - `httperf` runs on an old Core 2 Duo laptop, with `ulimit -n 4096`
 - The LAN is 1 Gbps
 - Both laptops don't do much else during the tests (i.e. no other significant load)